Maksasj/bebone/README.md

 * [App module]()

 ## Build
-For now there is one method how you can use bebone is your project
+For now there is only one build method

 ### Build manually